-&lt;sup>71 See Aquerreta (2001) and Dedieu (2011).
+&lt;sup>66 See Aquerreta (2001) and Dedieu (2011).

-&lt;sup>72 These credit operations between parties belonging to the same order (Theresian Carmelite) were not notarised, as I could see in the account books of the General Curia.
-Whenever a credit contract concerned two members of the same order, contracts "According to the Order's fashion" were drawn up, meaning that notary services were not used.
+&lt;sup>67 These credit operations between parties belonging to the same order (Theresian Carmelite) were not notarized, as I could see in the account books of the General Curia.
+Whenever a credit contract concerned two members of the same order, they would draw up contracts "According to the Order's fashion", meaning that they did not use notary services.
 Own translation.
 "Al estilo de la Orden", BN, MSS/12843, Índice de los Censos y Escrituras de los Carmelitas Descalzos de España.